 It’s not overly sweet but can be adjusted based on how you like your coffee.
 I’m more of a less sweet person as I would rather eat my sweets versus drinking my sweets.

 PLUS you know how I love making Starbucks drinks at home.
-You all remember my Homemade Starbucks Pink Drink?
+Do you all remember my Homemade Starbucks Pink Drink?
 I still make that!

-How to make a Starbucks iced brown sugar oat milk shaken espresso?
+Ingredients for Starbucks iced brown sugar oat milk shaken espresso

 You only need a few simple ingredients to make this delicious drink right at home!

 - homemade brown sugar syrup (which has hints of vanilla and cinnamon)

 - lots of ice